 Helium Inc. is the company that created the Helium network.
 This network caters to IoT devices, enabling long-range connectivity and coverage between these devices and the internet.
 These IoT devices need to support LoRaWAN (low-power wide-area network).
 This type of network focuses on covering large distances on low-powered devices.

 Furthermore, the Helium network uses hotspots to provide wireless coverage on the network.
 These hotspots are small devices that people can install in their homes.
 They are low-powered and allow people to earn the Helium token (HNT) if they run the hotspot and connect it to the Helium blockchain.

-The Helium blockchain provides the wireless network with security and a way to earn HNT.
-Helium hotspot owners can help the network verify other hotspots and mint new HNT through the blockchain’s consensus mechanisms.
+The Helium blockchain provides wireless network security and a way to earn HNT.
+Helium hotspot owners can help the network verify other hotspots and mint new HNTs through the blockchain’s consensus mechanisms.

 Helium Inc. History

 Helium started as a wireless infrastructure company in 2013.
 Their first projects involved creating wireless network products that could transfer small bits of data from IoT devices to the network.
 They used the 802.
-14.5 radio protocol, but the company soon realized that its devices did not meet the requirements for its vision.
+14.5 radio protocol, but the company soon realised that its devices did not meet the requirements of its vision.

 In 2018, the company announced the Helium hotspots and blockchain network.
 These two technologies combined allowed Helium to take steps towards its vision of creating an IoT network.
 The hotspot is the hardware that provides coverage.
 While the blockchain helps verify and compensate users for setting up the network.

 Amir Haleem is the co-founder and current CEO of Helium.
 He has experience in the gaming industry and served as CTO at Diversion.

 CTO Marc Nijdam previously worked at Yahoo and has over two decades of experience in the technology industry.

 Frank Mong is Helium’s COO.
 With over two decades of experience in the cyber-security industry, he oversees business growth and marketing.